borti4938/n64rgb_project_overview/README.md

 #### N64RGB

-- A digital to analog video mod
+- A CPLD based digital to analog video mod
   - A rather simple universal RGB modding kit
   - Comparable to the commercial solution of viletim, but with a dedicated digital to analog converter IC instead of a r2r ladder
   - VI-DeBlur and 16bit mode switchable with the controller or with a mechanical switchable